pb111/Data-Preprocessing-Project-Dealing-with-Missing-Numerical-Values/README.md

 # Data Preprocessing Project - Dealing with missing numerical values

 This project describes various techniques to deal with missing numerical values.
-I have discussed how to `drop missing values`, `fill missing values with test-statistic` and `imputer`.
+I have discussed how to `drop missing values`, `fill missing values with test-statistic` and `imputer`, `build a prediction model` and `kNN imputation`.
 I discuss how to check for missing values with `ASSERT` statement.

 ===============================================================================